 Q: How do I request assistance?

 A: Financial assistance requests are part of the online program registration/renewal system.
 Follow the links to sign up and select “Are you applying for Registration Financial Assistance?” when filling out your Scout’s information.
 Complete the form that pops up and click Submit.
-Be sure to complete your registration, paying the amount that you specified.
+Be sure to check the financial assistance box and complete your registration, paying the amount that you specified.

 Q: Do I need to wait to hear back before registering?

 A: No, you continue with the online program registration/renewal process.
+The amount of assistance requested is automatically removed from your balance due after you have completed the application and checked the financial assistance box in the registration.
 Once Northern Star receives the electronic financial assistance request and your program registration/renewal, then they are submitted for approval.